Thomvis/BrightFutures/Documentation/Migration_2.0.md

 If you have futures that you know can never fail, consider using the `NoError` as the error type.
 Like `NoValue`, `NoError` cannot be instantiated.

 The easiest way to create `Result` instances is through its two constructors.
+You won't need to use `Box` then:

 ```swift
 Result(success: 1314) // a Result.Success